ankishb/ankishb.github.io/_posts/2019-07-01-data-science-I.md

 ## Why is Cross-Validation Different with Time Series?
 When dealing with time series data, traditional cross-validation (like k-fold) should not be used for two reasons:
 - Temporal Dependencies
 - Arbitrary choice of Test data-set

 ## Nested CV method
-	-Predict Second half
+- Predict Second half

-	Choose any random test set and on remaining data-set, main training and validation with temporal relation
+    - Choose any random test set and on remaining data-set, main training and validation with temporal relation

-	**Not much robust**, because opf random test-set selection.
+    - **Not much robust**, because opf random test-set selection.

 - Forward chaining
 Maintain temporal relation between all three train, validation and test set.

-	For example, we have data for 10 days.
+- For example, we have data for 10 days.
     1. train on 1st day, validate on 2nd and test on else
     2. train on first-two, validate on third and test on else
     3. repeat.
     This method produces many different train/test splits and the error on each split is averaged in order to compute a robust estimate of the model error.

+---

 ## Feature Selection [src-analytics-vidya]:
 - Filter Methods